-It is the policy of the School of Nursing to admit qualified applicants, without regard to race, color, national origin, sex, religious creed, sexual preference, disability, age, or marital status to all the rights, privileges, programs and activities generally accorded or made available to students of the School.
-It does not discriminate on the basis of race, color, national origin, sex, religious creed, sexual preference, disability, age, or marital status in administration of its educational policies, admission policies, scholarships and loan programs, and other school-administered programs.
+It is the policy of the School of Nursing to admit qualified applicants, without regard to race, color, national origin, ancestry, religious creed, sexual orientation, disability, age, veteran's status, gender identity, or marital status to all the rights, privileges, programs and activities generally accorded or made available to students of the School.
+It does not discriminate on the basis of race, color, national origin, ancestry, religious creed, sexual orientation, disability, age, veteran's status, gender identity, or marital status in administration of its educational policies, admission policies, scholarships and loan programs, and other school-administered programs.